Our research is editorially independent but we

 With publications like Travel Channel and Food Network rolling out articles singing the praises of all the tastiness in Atlanta, it comes at no surprise you can find almost anything you want here.
 Today’s lineup?
-Affordably awesome eats 10 bucks and under.
-“Easy peasy.”
+Affordably awesome eats 10 bucks and under, so you can sample the best food in Atlanta all while coming in safely within your budget.

 For the best pimento cheese that has ever touched your taste buds, head to the modest green and white building known as Home grown.
 A Blue Collar Pimento Cheese Sandwich plate comes with southern cornbread, a drink and your choice of a side, for just 10 bucks.
 Since the meal is already kind of hearty, the Jalapeño Cole Slaw balances beautifully.
 But hey, you could go all in and the flakey, juicy fried green tomatoes.